prep and serving icon.Prep & Serving

 How to Make Your Own Rubs — Simplified Version

-The following are five very simple rubs that every outdoor cook should have in their arsenal.
-And don’t be put off by their simplicity.
-These are very popular and for good reason!
+Following is how to make five very simple dry rubs that every outdoor cook should have in their arsenal.
+And don’t be put off by their simplicity, these are very popular and for good reason!
 We are going to cover:

 • Dalmatian rub, (salt and pepper) — ‘Texas-style’ beef rub.